 But as the bell for round two echoed in the New York night, it was soon evident that it was Firpo, not Dempsey, who was about to be knocked out.
 The Wild Bull’s legs appeared barely strong enough to support his weight and his punches were powerless.
 The champion quickly had Firpo on the defensive and a volley of left hooks put the challenger down for the eighth time.
 The game Argentinian warrior climbed to his feet yet again and tried one last right hand swing before Dempsey struck with a sharp one-two, the final punch a right to the jaw as Firpo was already going down.
-The gallant challenger resembled a man having an afternoon nap as he slowly rolled over onto his back; this time he could not beat the count.
+The gallant challenger resembled a man having an afternoon nap as he slowly rolled over onto his back; this time he could not rise.

 While barely four minutes long, the brief but electrifying brawl had provided more thrills than all of Jack’s previous title defenses put together.
 And the shock of seeing the heavyweight king pounded through the ropes left a huge impression, winning “The Manassa Mauler” new respect.
 For years he had been the invincible champion no one could relate to or care about, especially after the scandal of his divorce and the accusations of his being a draft dodger.
 But seeing him come so close to defeat made him human again.

 For the next three years Dempsey burnished that more appealing image as he stayed out of the prize ring and instead became a full-time celebrity, appearing in various exhibitions, stage plays and movies, and then marrying gorgeous film star Estelle Taylor.
 He was more popular than ever by the time he finally fought again in 1926, and in fact his defeats to Gene Tunney only served to endear him all the more to an American public which could not relate to the aloof new champion.
 And by the time Dempsey retired in 1928 he had become not just a star of boxing and the “Roaring Twenties,” but an icon of Americana. – Michael Carbert